This list of books, web pages and other resources have been suggested by our patients and clinicians.

 North Bristol NHS Trust Pain Service website has a page on useful books, and another page on web links, which may be useful for people with CFS/ME that is causing significant pain

-NICE (the National Institute for Health and Clinical Excellence) Guidelines for CFS/ME www.nice.org.uk/guidance/cg53
+NICE (the National Institute for Health and Clinical Excellence) Guideline for M.E./CFS www.nice.org.uk/guidanceng/206

-This guideline is about the care of people with CFS/ME in the NHS in England and Wales.
+This guideline is about the care of people with M.E./CFS in the NHS in England and Wales.
 The booklet explains guidance (advice) from NICE (the National Institute for Health and Clinical Excellence).
-It is written for people with CFS/ME, and parents or carers of people with the condition.
+It is written for people with M.E./CFS, and parents or carers of people with the condition.
 It may also be useful for other family members or for anyone with an interest in CFS/ME.
-An updated guideline is expected in late 2020.

 NHS Choices www.nhs.uk